Tomn94/ebooks_tutorial/README.md

     cool, so you should have git installed now.

-    - now you need to initialize your project with `git init`. then add everything in the project to git's queue with `git add -A`, and, last but not least, commit your changes with `git commit -m "Initial Commit"`
+    - now you need to initialize your project, add everything in the project to git's queue, and, last but not least, commit your changes
+    ```bash
+    $ git init
+    $ git add -A
+    $ git commit -m "Initial Commit"
+    ```
     ![screenshot](http://i.imgur.com/lqirWjc.png)

     git is now initialized in your project, and your code (and files)